Computer Aided Process Engineering

 Overview

-Many Chemical Engineering (ChE) students often question the necessity of learning numerical methods in their curriculum.
+Many chemical engineering (ChE) students often question the necessity of learning numerical methods in their curriculum.
 The connection between mathematics and chemical engineering might not be immediately clear.
 Mathematics, especially numerical methods, is essential for solving complex problems in chemical engineering.
-These methods enable engineers to model and simulate processes, optimise operations, and predict system behavior under various conditions.
+These methods enable engineers to model and simulate processes, optimise operations, and predict system behaviour under various conditions.
 Differential equations, a key component of the ChE curriculum, describe rates of reactions, heat and mass transfer, and fluid dynamics.
 Mastering these equations allows engineers to design efficient reactors, develop new materials, and enhance safety and sustainability in chemical processes.

 Speaker